The onetime shipping port now serves as one of the DMV’s hottest entertainment and commercial districts with upscale retail and colonial charm.

 Established in 1933, Martin’s Tavern is one of the oldest family-owned restaurants in the city.
 The tavern’s wooden booths have hosted celebrities, politicians and sitting presidents including Harry S. Truman and George W. Bush.
 As a young senator, John F. Kennedy proposed to his wife, Jacqueline—a GW alumna—in a booth at the tavern known today as the “engagement booth.”

 This philanthropic eatery donates a portion of its sales to refugee relief efforts.
 The Palestinian-inspired menu offers everything from sandwiches to build-your-own bowls, all for under $5.
 It also offers gluten and preservative-free options.

-This Neapolitan-style, brick-oven pizza spot offers a casual meal, with most menu items priced under $20, as well as a game room on its lower level.
+This Neapolitan-style, brick-oven pizza spot offers an upscale-casual pie, with most menu items priced under $20.
+There’s also a game room on its lower level.

 - Chaia D.C., 3207 Grace St., NW.

-What began as a stand in a Dupont farmers market is a now a chic counter serve that lets guests go farm to taco with its vegetarian and vegan tacos.
+What began as a stand at the Dupont Farmers Market is a now a chic counter serve that invites guests go farm-to-taco with its vegetarian and vegan tacos.

 Known for its quaint cobblestone streets, 18th and 19th century architecture and vibrant retail, Georgetown’s mix of the past and present make it a standout neighborhood in D.C.
 (Sydney Gray/GW Today)